-I think we really make this too complicated.
+I think we make this too complicated.
 I cue two things.
 First, maintain an active shoulder where you are pressing vertically up into the bar rather than allowing it to push your shoulders down.

-To test ankle mobility I usually start with the following test.
+To test ankle mobility, I usually start with the following test.
 The athlete is in the bottom of a lunge with his or her big toe on hand width away from a wall.
 We then see if they can keep their heel flat on the ground while pushing knee forward and touching the wall.
-If an athlete cannot do this ankle mobility may need to be addressed.
+If an athlete cannot do this, ankle mobility may need to be addressed.

-Next up we need to determine an athlete’s best stance width for the overhead squat.
+Next up, we need to determine an athlete’s best stance width for the overhead squat.
 The hip scour test described in this video is my go-to to feel where the most available hip mobility is for that athlete.
-After running this test we stand up and squat at that hip width.
-Then play around with different levels of toe in and out to find the most comfortable position that also optimizes our squat depth.
+After running this test, we stand up and squat at that hip-width.
+Then play around with different levels of toe-in and out to find the most comfortable position that also optimizes our squat depth.

-Moving further up the kinetic chain we have to also address upper back mobility.
-When the thoracic spine is stiff the shoulders have to do extra work to hold weight overhead.
-In the overhead squat they’ll already be tested to their maximum so we don’t have much room for compensation.
+Moving further up the kinetic chain, we also have to address upper back mobility.
+When the thoracic spine is stiff, the shoulders have to do extra work to hold weight overhead.
+In the overhead squat, they’ll already be tested to their maximum, so we don’t have much room for compensation.

-To test shoulder mobility for the overhead squat we’ll grab a pvc pipe with a shoulder width grip and palms down.
+To test shoulder mobility for the overhead squat, we’ll grab a pvc pipe with a shoulder-width grip and palms down.
 Sit with legs crossed and your back flush to the wall.
-While keeping elbows straight see if you can touch your forearms to the wall.
-For extra credit reverse your grip and repeat.
+While keeping elbows straight, see if you can touch your forearms to the wall.
+For extra credit, reverse your grip and repeat.

 What If It’s Not Your Mobility?